aiman-al-masoud/Chatnip/README.md

-# A minimalist online instant messenger web-app.
+# A minimalist online instant-messenger.